-The following table provides information about the Company's common stock that may be issued upon the exercise of options, warrants and rights under all of our existing equity compensation plans as of July 1, 2009, including the Company's 1998 Stock Option Plan, 2001 Stock Option Plan and the 2005 Long Term Incentive Plan.
+The following table provides information about the Company's common stock that may be issued upon the exercise of options, warrants and rights under all of our existing equity compensation plans as of July 1, 2011, including the Company's 1998 Stock Option Plan, 2001 Stock Option Plan and the 2005 Long Term Incentive Plan.
 The Company purchases shares on the open market for issuance under its various equity plans thus minimizing any dilutive effect of such plans.

-Equit Equity Compensation Plan Information

-(A) (C)

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (B) Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (A)

-Equity compensation plans approved by -0404
+Equity (Equity Compensation Plan Information (A) (B) (C) Number of securities remaining available for Number of securities future issuance under to be issued upon Weighted-average equity compensation exercise of exercise price of plans (excluding outstanding options, outstanding options, securities reflected in Plan Category warrants and rights warrants and rights column (A) Equity compensation plans approved by stockholders 1,669,902(1) 21.78 796,078(2)

-shareholders 1,512,277(1) 501,550(2)

-28

-- (1) The Company does not have equity compensation plans which have not been approved by the Company's shareholders. - (2) Applies to the 2005 Long Term Incentive Plan only as no further equity grants may be made under the 1998 Stock Option Plan and 2001 Stock Option Plan.
+- (1) The Company does not have equity compensation plans which have not been approved by the Company's stockholders. - (2) Applies to the 2005 Long Term Incentive Plan only as no further equity grants may be made under the 1998 Stock Option Plan and 2001 Stock Option Plan.